ghiscoding/slickgrid-react/README.md

 Check out the [Releases](https://github.com/ghiscoding/slickgrid-react/releases) section for all latest News & Releases.

 ### Fully Tested with [Jest](https://jestjs.io/) (Unit Tests) - [Cypress](https://www.cypress.io/) (E2E Tests)
-slickgrid-react and Slickgrid-Universal both have **100%** Unit Test Coverage, we are talking about +15,000 lines of code (+3,750 unit tests) that are fully tested with [Jest](https://jestjs.io/).
-On the UI side, all slickgrid-react Examples are tested with [Cypress](https://www.cypress.io/), there are over +500 Cypress E2E tests.
+Slickgrid-React and Slickgrid-Universal both have **100%** Unit Test Coverage, we are talking about +15,000 lines of code (+3,750 unit tests) that are fully tested with [Jest](https://jestjs.io/).
+On the UI side, all Slickgrid-React Examples are tested with [Cypress](https://www.cypress.io/), there are over +500 Cypress E2E tests.

 ## Installation
 Refer to the **[Wiki - HOWTO Step by Step](https://github.com/ghiscoding/slickgrid-react/wiki/HOWTO---Step-by-Step)**.
 Please don't open any issue unless you have followed these steps (from the Wiki), and if any of the steps are incorrect or confusing, then please let me know.